-Performance Appraisal includes some or all of sevennine Categories listed below to evaluate the project management and delivery of a CA assignment.
-The Rating provided for each applicable Category is an integer value of 1, 2, 3, 4, or 5.
-For some or all of seven nine (79) Categories, the weighted average is calculated to two (2) decimal places in RAQS.
+Performance Appraisal includes some or all of seven Categories listed below to evaluate the project management and delivery of a CA assignment.
+The Rating provided for each applicable Category is an integer value of 1, 3, or 5.
+For some or all of seven (7) Categories, the weighted average is calculated to two (2) decimal places in RAQS.

-Categories 1 to $\underline{79}$ listed in the section identified as Performance Appraisal - Questions are as follow:
+Categories 1 to 7 listed in the section identified as Performance Appraisal - Questions are as follow:

-- 1. Project Management - 2.
-Contractor Paymentand Change Management, Negotiations and Engineering Claims - 3.
-Contractor Quality Process ManagementControl Administration, Services and Deliverables - 4.
-Contractor, MTO and Public Liaison and Communication Management - 5.
-Contract AdministrationManagement of -Deliverables - 6.
-Quality Assurance Deliverables
+- 1. Project Management

+- 2. Contractor Payment and Change Management

+- 3. Quality Process Management

+- 4. Communication Management

+- 5. Management of Deliverables

+- 6. Traffic and Environmental Issues Management